somu15/moose/framework/doc/content/source/timeintegrators/ActuallyExplicitEuler.md

 ### `lump_preconditioned`

-The `lump_preconditioned` option invokes a `LumpedPreconditioner` helper object:
+The `lump_preconditioned` option invokes a `LumpedPreconditioner` object:

-!listing framework/src/timeintegrators/ActuallyExplicitEuler.C line=class LumpedPreconditioner
+!listing framework/include/timeintegrators/LumpedPreconditioner.h

-This helper object simply applies the inverse of the diagonal, lumped mass-matrix as the preconditioner for the linear solve.
+This object simply applies the inverse of the diagonal, lumped mass-matrix as the preconditioner for the linear solve.
 This is extremely efficient.
 Note that when this option is applied you shouldn't specify any other preconditioners using command-line syntax or they will override this option.
 In my testing this worked well.

 !syntax parameters /Executioner/TimeIntegrator/ActuallyExplicitEuler